Bicycle Coalition of Maine Staff

 A native Mainer, Mariah has always loved being outside, whether hiking, biking, or sitting on the Eastern Prom with a book.
 Mariah has spent her career working for non-profits, primarily focused on education in Latin America.
 Mariah lived in Chile for six years before moving back to Maine in 2014.
 She joined the Bicycle Coalition Staff in 2019 and is excited to help make Maine a friendlier place for cyclists and pedestrians.

-Angela King, Community Advocacy Coordinator
+Angela King, Advocacy Manager

 The Bicycle Coalition of Maine was the first organization Angela joined when she moved to Maine.
 She believes cycling for recreation and transportation lead to healthier people and communities.
 As a teacher, attorney and community activist, Angela has been motivated by the belief that supporting people empowers them to make positive changes in their lives and communities.
 She is thrilled to now work with people throughout the state on issues that make Maine’s roads safer for all.